fedemotta/subseek/README.md

 # SubSeek
-Find subtitles for your movies and series over the internet using Python
+Search subtitles on the net for your movies and series using Python

 ## Usage
 ```